Franco Alfano: Operas

 Alfano completed his first opera, Miranda (unpublished), for which he also wrote the libretto based on a novel by Antonio Fogazzaro, in 1896.
 His work La Fonte di Enschir (libretto by Luigi Illica) was refused by Ricordi but was presented in Wrocław (then Breslau) as Die Quelle von Enschir on 8 November 1898.
 It enjoyed some success.

 There followed the opera Risurrezione in 1904.
-It was based on Tolstoy, and was later sung by Magda Olivero.
+It was based on Tolstoy, and the lead soprano role of Katerina Mihaylovna was later sung by Magda Olivero.

 Cyrano de Bergerac followed.
 This based on the famous play by Edmond Rostand and composed to the French libretto by Henri Cain.
 It had its Italian premiere in Rome in January 1936 and its French premiere in Paris four months later.
 It was recently revived by the Kiel Opera (Germany), the Montpellier Radio Festival (France) and the Metropolitan Opera, New York City, starring Plácido Domingo in the title role.

 In 1921, La Leggenda di Sakùntala appeared, described by some as his most important stage work, and while it was successful enough to have Arturo Toscanini recommend Alfano for the completion of Puccini's posthumous Turandot, the performance materials were thought destroyed in an air raid during the Second World War.
 Alfano reconstructed it in 1952 as Sakùntala, after Abhijñānaśākuntalam (The Recognition of Sakuntala), the Sanskrit play by Kālidāsa.
 Subsequently, the original version was recovered in 2005, with the two versions available for performance today.
 The second version of Sakùntala was performed in New York City by Teatro Grattacielo in the fall of 2013.